-Let's say a real estate consumer, James, wants to hire a Buyer's Agent in one of the States that allow buyer's rebates to buy a median priced home for $207,600 in 2018.
-A local Competitive Buyer's Agent, Jill, offers James a 50% buyer's refund while helping him through the process.
+Let's say a real estate consumer, James, wants to hire a buyer’s agent in one of the States that allow buyer's rebates when buying a median-priced home for $250,000.
+A local competitive buyer’s agent, Jill, offers James a 50% buyer's refund while helping him in this process.
 This is a typical refund Jill is able to organically negotiate with all her customers.
-The estimated commission refund in this case is $3,114 paid back to James from Jill in a form of buyer's refund, assuming a 6% commission split between Buyer’s and Seller's Agents.
+The estimated commission refund, in this case, is $3,750 paid back to James from Jill in a form of buyer's refund, assuming a 3% Buyer’s Agent Commission.

-On the other hand, James also receives non-binding proposals using UpNest.com platform from Referred Agents with a 30% referral fee attached to the back of every proposal.
+On the other hand, James also receives non-binding proposals using UpNest platform from Referred Agents with a 30% referral fee attached to the back of every proposal.
 When James is faced with these types of proposals, results are quite different.
-Firmly assuming that the profit margins and service offerings remain the same for Competitive Agent Jill and Referral Agents using UpNest, any possible buyer's refund offered by Referral Agents must be reduced to account for the UpNest referral fees.
-The referral fee in this scenario estimated at $934 due to UpNest.com from a Referral Agent.
-With the profit margin fixed, the estimated commission refund a Referral Agent may offer to James is a much lower sum of $2,180.
-One reason the amount of savings may ever be matched by Referred Agents versus Jill's competitive savings is due to broker-to-broker pricing collusion - if Referral Agent is willing to reduce their fee beyond market rates to compensate UpNest.com out of their own pocket, which is highly unlikely and unreasonable to assume.
-Because referral fees are pre-set between UpNest.com and Referral Agents in advance, the cost of the referral has to be eventually be paid by the real estate consumer.
+Firmly assuming that the profit margins and service offerings remain the same for Jill and Referral Agents using UpNest, any possible buyer's refund offered by Referral Agents must be reduced to account for the UpNest referral fees.
+The referral fee in this scenario estimated at $1,125 due to UpNest from a Referral Agent.
+With the profit margin fixed, the estimated commission refund a Referral Agent may offer to James is now only $2,625.
+James just effectively “paid” UpNest $1,125 for a service that is supposed to be “free.”
+One reason the amount of savings may ever be matched by Referred Agents versus Jill's competitive savings is due to broker-to-broker pricing collusion - if Referral Agent is willing to reduce their fee beyond market rates to compensate UpNest out of their own pocket, which is highly unlikely and unreasonable to assume.
+Because referral fees are pre-set between UpNest and Referral Agents in advance, the cost of the referral has to be eventually be paid by the real estate consumer.